richtestani/FeedTheFox/docs/item.md

 ```

 *optionValue*
-Retuens the value of options for this item.
+Returns the value of options for this item.

 ```
 optionValue()
 ```

+{% include menu.md %}